-The facility (or switch) used by the LEC that connects subscribers to each other.
+A Central Office is also known as a CO.
+It’s the facility (or switch) used by the LEC that connects subscribers to each other.
 Central Offices have End Office Switches and Tandem Office Switches.
 See CO for more detail.

 Central Office Local Area Network

-A service provided by a central office that provides a virtual PBX to a set of extensions.
+Centrex is a service provided by a central office that provides a virtual PBX to a set of extensions.
 It offers features such as transfer, conference, and forward within that set of extensions.

-The number under which usage may be recorded.
+Charge number is the number under which usage may be recorded.

 This switching system used for voice connections to interconnect local telephone switching systems.
 Also known as tandem switches.

 Class 5 (5ESS)